 Some of our favorite options to eat keto at Cracker Barrel are the grilled catfish fillet, grilled steak, or grilled rainbow trout with a side of steamed broccoli and mixed green salad.

-It’s always best to do your own grocery shopping and prepare your meals at home.
+It’s always best to do your own grocery shopping and prepare your meals at home to ensure you stick to a strict keto diet.
 This allows you to have complete control over the ingredients you’re cooking with.
-Try not to eat out more than once or twice a month.

 You might be able to satisfy your hunger with a bunless bacon cheeseburger at Cracker Barrel, but your meats and cheeses might be conventionally-raised and pumped full of hormones, antibiotics, added sugars, and nitrates/nitrites.

 The good news is there are some healthy items on the menu as well, such as steamed broccoli and boiled cabbage.
 The trick is not to accidentally ruin your meal by ordering the wrong thing.